Pazzi conspiracy: Conspiracy

-Girolamo Riario, Francesco Salviati and Francesco de' Pazzi put together a plan to assassinate Lorenzo and Giuliano de' Medici.
-Pope Sixtus was approached for his support.
-He made a very carefully worded statement in which he said that in the terms of his holy office he was unable to sanction killing.
-He made it clear that it would be of great benefit to the papacy to have the Medici removed from their position of power in Florence, and that he would deal kindly with anyone who did this.
-He instructed the men to do what they deemed necessary to achieve this aim, and said that he would give them whatever support he could.
+Girolamo Riario, Francesco Salviati and Francesco de' Pazzi planned to assassinate Lorenzo and Giuliano de' Medici, and approached Pope Sixtus for his support.
+Sixtus made it clear that it would benefit the papacy to have the Medici removed from their position of power in Florence, but refused to sanction killing.
+He instructed the men to do whatever they deemed necessary to achieve this aim – without bloodshed – and offered them any assistance they might need.
 An encrypted letter in the archives of the Ubaldini family, discovered and decoded in 2004, shows that Federico da Montefeltro, the father-in-law of Giovanni della Rovere, was deeply embroiled in the conspiracy and had committed to position 600 troops outside Florence, waiting for the right moment.